 Our organization maintains an unwavering stance against all forms of harassment and discrimination, including but not limited to sexual harassment.
-To uphold this commitment, we have established an Internal Complaints Committee (ICC) dedicated to the thorough investigation and resolution of sexual harassment allegations.
-We strongly encourage employees to voice their concerns and report any incidents of harassment to the ICC without hesitation.
+We strongly encourage employees to voice their concerns and report any incidents of harassment to the Internal Committee (IC) under Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (POSH) or other relevant position holders in the organization without any hesitation.

-To further reinforce our commitment, we have implemented a comprehensive Policy on the Prevention of Sexual Harassment.
-This Policy is meticulously reviewed and updated by the ICC at regular intervals to ensure its continued relevance and effectiveness.
-When a complaint is lodged with the ICC, it is handled with the utmost fairness and confidentiality.
+To further reinforce our commitment on POSH, we have implemented a comprehensive Policy on the Prevention of Sexual Harassment.
+This Policy is meticulously reviewed and updated by the IC at regular intervals to ensure its continued relevance and effectiveness.
+When a complaint is lodged with the IC, it is handled with the utmost fairness and confidentiality.
 We are resolute in our stance against any form of retaliation towards employees who come forward with complaints.
 Our goal is to foster a safe and respectful workplace where every individual feels secure and valued.

-During the Financial Year 2023-24, 1 complaint was received, investigated and appropriately resolved by the ICC.
+During the Financial Year 2024-25, 3 complaints were received, investigated and appropriately resolved by the IC.